SamirsGit/samirsgit.gitub.io/_posts/2024-12-01-WireGuard.markdown

 - PublicKey = <public_ip_of_client>
 - AllowedIPs =  10.0.0.2/32

 ##### Reload the configuration file, activate the client tunnel.
-I suggest configuring this with a different DNS server than 8.8.8.8 or 8.8.4.4
+**note** I suggest configuring this with a different DNS server than 8.8.8.8 or 8.8.4.4, on the Rasperry Pi it hosts Pi-hole DNS server very well.
 $ systemctl reload wg-quick@wg0

+**Outcomes:**
+- **Secure Remote Access** securely access your network from anywhere, ensuring data remains protected
+- **Internet Privacy** encryption helps protect your online privacy by preventing eavesdropping
+- **Faster VPN connections** lightweight & efficient VPN service, results in better speeds and lower latency